leadingme163/Blind_3D_Video_Stabilization/README.md

 ### MotionBlur Dataset Example

 To provide a visual understanding of the dataset, below is a sample video from our dataset.
-You can access the full datasetd[here](https://drive.google.com/file/d/1ZjA-dJlnZvnaYJcK3mwh2UmPlAmZrQ4x/view?usp=drive_link).
+You can access the full datasetd [here](https://drive.google.com/file/d/1ZjA-dJlnZvnaYJcK3mwh2UmPlAmZrQ4x/view?usp=drive_link).
 (It includes original and stabilized videos.)

 ![Sample Image](https://github.com/leadingme163/Blind_3D_Video_Stabilization/blob/main/Example_1.png)